 This paper is organized as follows.
-In the next section, we reformulate DMFT for the Bethe lattice model based on the standard path-integral representation~\cite{DMFT_RMP1996}.
+In the next section, we reformulate DMFT for the Bethe-lattice model based on the standard path-integral representation~\cite{DMFT_RMP1996}.
 The tree network nature\cite{Hikihara2023,Hikihara2025,TTN2006} of the Bethe lattice network enables us to construct an effective environment in DMFT through a recursive RG transformation for the Green's function of the descendant branches.
-We then derive the fixed point of the holographic RG for the branch Green's function, which eventually determines the self-consistent solution of the local Green's function in DMFT.
+We then derive the fixed point of the RG transformation for the branch Green's function, which eventually determines the self-consistent solution of the local Green's function in DMFT.
 We also provide the linearized RG equation around the fixed point, as well as the RG transformation for an electron operator at the outer-edge boundary of the Bethe lattice network.
 In Sec.
-3, we further extract the scaling dimensions of the correlation functions for outer-edge electrons, incorporating the effective Poinca\`re coordinate introduced for the Bethe lattice network.
+3, we further extract the scaling dimensions of the correlation functions for outer-edge electrons, incorporating the effective Poinca\`re coordinate introduced for the Bethe-lattice network.
 In Sec.~4, we demonstrate the $U$ dependence of the scaling dimension the Bethe-lattice Hubbard model through a DMFT computation with the semicircle density of state, where $U$ denotes the electron interaction\cite{Bulla1999,Werner2007}.
-In Sec.~5, we summarize the result and its implications, and then discuss a further extension of the holographic RG description of DMFT.
-In Appendix A, we present the analytic expression of the holographic RG for the free-electron case.
+In Sec.~5, we summarize the result and its implications, and then discuss a further extension of the holographic RG structure associated with DMFT.
+In Appendix A, we present the analytic expression of the RG for the free-electron case.